Sonos has a mission to fill every home with music, as well as to give you the ultimate home music experience.

 When your speakers are off, they are still an object in the room and luckily the majority of speakers available on the market are aesthetically pleasing so you don't need to hide them away.

 Not having to hide them away will also help acoustically.
 If you put them in confined spaces or cubby holes it will affect the sound the speakers produce because of the immediate reflection of the sound waves emitted.
+That said, the Sonos Trueplay tuning software should help if you have Sonos speakers and you want to hide them in a cupboard.
+You can read more about Trueplay in our separate feature.

 The closer to the wall you place the speaker, the more bass you will receive, which in turn means if you bring them forward, you will achieve less bass.
 Around 10cm from the wall is recommended to get the best sound.